 I’m not sure if there is anyone out there who loves ice cream as much as I do.
 In fact, it’s been a “thing” my whole life.

-I still remember having the ice cream man come down our street and being thrilled to hear the bells (I can’t believe it was only about 10 cents for a treat back then!).
-And my mom would regularly buy Breyer’s Natural Mint Chocolate Chip and I would eat way too much of it after school while doing homework and watching TV (no I do not recommend combining the two.
-Just being a little vulnerable here.
+I loved it when the ice cream man came down our street (I can’t believe it was only about 10 cents for a treat back then!).
+And my mom would regularly buy Breyer’s Natural Mint Chocolate Chip.
+I would eat way too much of it after school while doing homework and watching TV (no I do not recommend that…just being a little vulnerable here.
 Sigh.)

 I way too often didn’t eat dinner as a result.
-Again, I don’t recommend this.
+Again, not recommended.

 In college, the love affair with ice cream continued.
-We didn’t have it as a regular treat, but my housemates and I would drive to a grocery store that had a soft serve machine.
-They charged by the container, not by weight (like most of them do today) so you can imagine the theatrics we went through to get our ice cream tower as tall as possible and make it to the register before it toppled over.
+My housemates and I would drive to a grocery store that had a soft serve machine.
+They charged by the container, not by weight, so you can imagine the theatrics we went through to get our ice cream tower as tall as possible and make it to the register before it toppled over.

-Alas, ice cream followed me through life.
 While dating my husband, trips through McDonald’s drive through were one of our dates of choice.
-We’d get a soft serve and share it, and then go back for another — or two.
+We’d get a soft serve and share it, and then go back for another--or four.